 NOTE: Audio and/or Video Chat Room is available to meet other BridgeClubUK Improvers for the Tuesday 10:00 session.
-This is available at any time - useful before/during/after F2F Sessions
+This is available at any time - useful before/during/after Improvers Sessions

 PLAY begins 15 minutes after room opens.
 18 boards typically complete in less than 2 hours.

-Click the button below to enter the Tournament Room (EBU rated play is on our main site)
+Improvers can click the button below to enter the Tournament Room (EBU rated play is on our main site)

 Sequence of events:

 - The BridgeClubUK Room will SHOW (but closed) 5 minutes before the beginning of the Slot Start Time.